 Ingredients for Shrimp Alfredo

-- Alfredo Sauce: The key ingredients include butter, heavy cream, garlic, and Parmigiano-Reggiano cheese for that authentic taste.
+- Alfredo Sauce: Butter, heavy cream, garlic, and Parmigiano-Reggiano cheese make the base.

 Step-by-Step Recipe for Shrimp Alfredo